I have something a bit controversial to say. Moms: stop trying to put yourselves first.

 “yet another thing I didn’t accomplish today: putting myself first.”Or,“I really should read another self-help book about how to make myself a priority.”

 Quite frankly, it’s unfair to do that to yourself.

 Moms in Missouri are putting too much pressure on each other to do everything, always.

 You see, I believe your children are an extension of you—they are part of your heart and soul and spirit.
 In nurturing them—teaching them, hugging them, lecturing them, challenging them, disciplining them, putting them to bed—you are caring for the little souls that mean more to you than anything in the world.
 In meeting their needs, you are bringing rest to your mind and body.
 Continue to do that.
 You’re doing a great job!

 So, too, is your partner an extension of you.
-Shared stressors, memories, plans, hopes, and dreams.
-Nurturing the needs and desires of not only that individual, but of that relationship, is you tilling the soil you’ve planted and what you hope to sow in the future.
-Working with that person to grow a home is a place for you to find accomplishment, victory, and more shared experiences with that partner.
+You have shared stressors, memories, plans, hopes, and dreams.
+You are responsible for nurturing the needs and desires of not only that individual, but of that relationship.
+It is like you are tilling the soil you’ve planted and for what you hope to sow in the future.
+You're working with that person to grow a home which is a place for you to find accomplishment, victory, and more shared experiences with that partner.
 Continue to do that.
 You’re doing a great job!